Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 IA2C: multi-agent version of A2C
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Independent advanced actor-critic (IA2C) is a natural extension of standard advanced actor-critic (A2C) in multi-agent settings.
-- The sampling/training pipeline of IA2C is the same as A2C when we stand at the view of a single agent.
     - Agent architecture of IA2C consists of two modules: ``policy`` and ``critic``.
     - IA2C applies to cooperative, competitive, and mixed task modes.

 **Preliminary**: